tundish/blathnaid/blathnaid/book/chapters.rst

 The Blacksmith turned his head to follow them.

-"They carry a message", he said.
+“They carry a message”, he said.